Your First Orthodontic Appointment

 Perfectly aligned teeth are not just aesthetically-pleasing and a boost to your confidence.
 Misaligned teeth are often difficult to protect from cavities, tooth decay and plaque buildup as it’s very difficult to properly care for misaligned teeth.
 Gaps or tight spaces may allow for trapped food particles, which feed the bacteria on your teeth.

-Dr. Daher can determine from a brief initial consultation whether orthodontic treatment is required immediately, or in the future, and determine the ideal schedule to monitor your child’s growth and dental development.
+Dr. David can determine from a brief initial consultation whether orthodontic treatment is required immediately, or in the future, and determine the ideal schedule to monitor your child’s growth and dental development.
 These visits are offered as a complimentary service.

 Orthostyle Mobile App